yufujimoto/PyBossa-ja/README.md

-# How to apply Japanese translation file to PyBossa
+# How to apply Japanese User Interfaces

 1. Replace some files located in "~/pybossa/pybossa/themes/default/templates" with following files.